Google and LG Electronics reportedly are the latest tech vendors looking to develop an Internet-connected smartwatch.

 Google executives have been much more forthcoming about their Google Glass efforts, which they unveiled in July 2012.
 Google co-founder Sergey Brin has in recent weeks been promoting the eye-mounted computing devices very publicly, and at one point said they were a good alternative to smartphones, which he said were "emasculating."

-, an unnamed "source familiar with the matter" said a smartwatch is one of several "non-commercialized" products being developed by LG as it looks to remain competitive in the rapidly innovating mobile technology market.
+According to The Korea Times, an unnamed "source familiar with the matter" said a smartwatch is one of several "non-commercialized" products being developed by LG as it looks to remain competitive in the rapidly innovating mobile technology market.

 "It is one major part of many currently non-commercialized products under development by LG Electronics," the source told the Korean news site.
 "The company has spared no efforts to invest in products that it believes are must-haves to stay ahead technology-wise in the market, whatever the situation may be."

 This isn't LG's first foray into wearable computers.
-In 2009, the company unveiled what officials at the time called a WiFi-enabled "watch phone," which included a small touch-screen, an MP3 player and a built-in speaker
+In 2009, the company unveiled what officials at the time called a WiFi-enabled "watch phone," which included a small touch-screen, an MP3 player and a built-in speaker.

 Vendors for years have been looking to put computer technology in wrist watches.
 A company called Fossil offered a smart PDA that ran on the Palm mobile operating system and included a virtual keyboard and touch-screen.
 Fossil in 2003 partnered with Microsoft to create the SPOT device.
 Sony rolled out a smartwatch that ran Google's Android OS, while Pebble offers smartwatches that connect to iPhones and Android smartphones via Bluetooth.